April 15, 2024

 I’m often asked if I have texts with ready-made lessons that teachers can use.
 I get it—time spent searching for that just-right text and reading activity could instead be spent delivering instruction.

-So, I’m thrilled to announce the upcoming release of my book, The Fluency Development Lesson: Closing the Reading Gap.
+So, I’m thrilled to announce the release of my book, The Fluency Development Lesson: Closing the Reading Gap.
 I collaborated with Tim Rasinski and David Harrison to create 28 poems and 140 lessons with Word Ladders for grades 1‒5.
 The poems are aligned to multiple science and social studies strands, and the corresponding lessons—which are packed with rigorous, collaborative activities—will:

 1. Save you time.